Last weekend I had the pleasure of celebrating my writing achievements with my favourite barista.

 Denise is a chatty and sociable (I suspect an extrovert) and her cafe full of beautiful things.
 It is like walking into a friend’s house and having her make you a coffee.
 I miss it in my everyday.
 I was so pleased when Denise said I could host a local launch on Saturday afternoon.

 The Pocket Bookclub catered with their usual culinary prowess.
 I made jam drops – special jam drops that are my grandmother’s recipe.
 The same ones Cassandra takes to Athena’s house when she first walks up the hill to meet her.
-I will write about them another day and share the recipe.

 The loveliest people came – Elise gave me flowers and everyone was kind and congratulatory.
 I thank them all for coming along.
 I didn’t do any speeches.
 We just ate food and drank coffee and had a nice chat.